nicosommi/gddify/README.md

 npm install git://github.com/nicosommi/gddify.git
 gddify generate --from ./node_modules/gddify
 ```
-And there you are, you have a fully functional webapp.
+That's almost it, you have a clone from gddify.
+Now you need to edit the meta data and refresh.
 But hey, don't get me wrong.
-That webapp is just a GDD developed web application.
+Is just a GDD developed library.
 It can be anything from any repo that was created following GDD.

 Also, you can generate just some blocks with type filtering (or name filtering):
 ```shell